mananex/movie_website/README.md

 The parsing program is needed, oddly enough, to parse the films themselves from IMDB.

 The ```sql_commands.py``` file contains the main SQL queries to the server.

+Note: all SQL requests are made using the ```postgres_manager.py``` module, which is common for both the parser and the website.